Kentico/xperience-by-kentico-shopify/README.md

 View the [Usage Guide](./docs/Usage-Guide.md) for more detailed instructions.

 ## Shopify configuration module
 In this module, administrators can set Shopify API credentials and add currency formats.
 If Shopify API credentials are filled both in this module and JSON settings(appsettings.json/user secrets), values from JSON settings will be used.
+Module can be found under the `Configuration` category.
 ![Shopify integration module overview](./images/screenshots/shopify_integration_module.jpg "Shopify integration module overview")

 ## Codebase overview